Offline recovery of magic and entanglement from noisy Pauli product states

-We explore the connection to the magic and entanglement within Pauli product states to the coherent mismatch in Fig.\ref{fig:random_circuit} b) by applying a depolarization noise model at increasing strengths to the 10000 random circuits.
-For 10 non-overlapping stratified subsets of size 1000, we calculate the mean and standard deviation of the Pearson correlation between the coherent mismatch and several metrics: the state purity, the theoretical values of QMI and SE, and the absolute errors in QMI and SE of the noisy states.
-The (anti)correlation values for purity and SE are high for low noise strength, and decreases as the noise strength increases.
-The QMI is weakly correlated, but has high variance, especially in the low noise region.
+We explore the connection of magic and entanglement within Pauli product states to the coherent mismatch in Fig.\ref{fig:random_circuit} b) by applying depolarizing (solid lines) and amplitude damping (dotted line) noise channels at increasing strengths to the 10000 random circuits.
+For 10 non-overlapping stratified subsets of size 1000, we calculate the mean and standard deviation of the Pearson correlation between the coherent mismatch and several metrics: the state purity, the theoretical values of QMI and $W_2$, and the absolute errors in QMI and $W_2$ of the noisy states.
+As expected the purity is anti-correlated to coherent mismatch.
+The correlation of $W_2$ is high for low noise strength, and decreases as the noise strength increases.
+The QMI is nearly uncorrelated for all noise levels, but has high variance in the low noise region.
 This is likely due to low QMI being undersampled in this study.
-The absolute errors in QMI and SE are highly correlated to the coherent mismatch for all noise levels.
+The absolute errors in QMI and $W_2$ are highly correlated to the coherent mismatch for all noise levels.
 This demonstrates the connection between the noise floor of the noisy quantum states, and their ability to accurately generate magic and entanglement.

 This analysis suggests that as hardware improves, the noise floor of a quantum computation using Pauli product formulas will be dependent on the amount of magic we seek to produce, and more weakly related to the qubit correlations within the state.
 These results only look at the resources in the final state, but ignore intermediate steps.
 If quantum resources are easily corruptible by noise, this suggests the state may be more stable if magic and entanglement are generated near the end of the circuit.